felix-rojas/tc2005b-felix/Laboratorios/LAB8/backend.md

 ## What is NODE.js

-Node js is a running environment that runs in JS and it is executed in out computer.
+INstalling Node js installs the NPM (node package manager) Node js is a running environment that runs in JS and it is executed in out computer.
 You can now create files that can be read in your computer as well as your browser.

+Files that run in the browser are located in the frontend folder